Sea Ranch Public Access Trails

 Local Phone: (707) 785-2377

-Sonoma County Regional Parks manages six public access trails in The Sea Ranch, a private community south of Gualala.
+Sonoma County Regional Parks manages 6 public access trails in The Sea Ranch, a private community south of Gualala.
 Trails start at Highway 1 parking areas and cross bluff-top meadows and forests to rugged coastline.

 Cliffside staircases lead to secluded beaches with sandy coves, tide pools, and rock formations.
 In addition to hiking, these public access points offer opportunities for diving, fishing, boating, and wildlife viewing.
+Leashed dogs are welcome on all 6 access trails.

 The Sea Ranch public access trails (north to south):